David Magson

 David Magson held the chairperson’s position from 2003 until 2008.
-Through the company of which he is Chairman, Mitrais, he continues to provide support for YKIP in the form of serviced office space, volunteer webmasters and IT support.(See YKIP's JOURNEY: The first five years, published by YKIP, 2007, page 10.; also www.ykip.org/about-us and www.ykip.org/boards-staff).
+Through the company of which he was Chairman, Mitrais, he continues to provide support for YKIP in the form of serviced office space, volunteer webmasters and IT support.
+(See YKIP's JOURNEY: The first five years, published by YKIP, 2007, page 10.; also www.ykip.org/about-us and www.ykip.org/boards-staff).

 He holds dual Australian and British citizenship.
-A mathematician, he is a member of the Australian Institute of Company Directors, a Fellow of the Australian Institute of Mining and Metallurgy and a member of the Indonesian Australian Business Council.(see www.iabc.or.id).
+A mathematician by training, he is a member of the Australian Institute of Company Directors, and a former Fellow of the Australian Institute of Mining and Metallurgy.

-Prior to moving to South East Asia, he spent more than 20 years in the mining industry, working in the UK, Africa, and Australia.
-He currently lives in Singapore.
+Prior to moving to Southeast Asia, he spent more than 20 years in the mining industry, working in the UK, Africa, and Australia.
+He currently lives in Perth, Western Australia.